-Rest your wrist to give it time to heal.
-You may find that, depending on the severity of the sprain, immobilization through a soft cast is necessary.
-If your sprain is the result of a sports injury, you should stop playing the sport immediately, at least for a few weeks while your wrist heals.
-Overworking your wrist when it's not fully healed could result in further injury and even permanent damage.
+Take steps to protect your wrist from further injury.
+Apply a wrist splint or gentle wrap for a week or more to immobilize the wrist.
+Also, give your wrist the rest it needs.
+If your sprain is the result of a sports injury, stop playing the sport for at least for a few weeks while your wrist heals.
+Take steps at work or school to modify your movement to protect your wrist.
+Overworking your wrist when it's not fully healed could result in further injury and lead to permanent damage.

-Elevate your wrist above your heart.
-This will help reduce some of the swelling so you have better wrist mobility.
-This may entail propping your wrist up with pillows when you sleep or sit in a chair.
+As often as possible, elevate your wrist above your heart.
+This is most effective in the first few days after injury, and helps reduce swelling so you have better wrist mobility.
+This may entail propping your wrist up with pillows when you sleep or as you sit in a chair.